w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::info Polkadot guarantees valid state transitions, not valid states

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} validators do not inspect every value in a parachain's state, only those that are modified.
+Validators do not inspect every value in a parachain's state, only those that are modified.
 This insures that the modification is valid.

 :::